 Chemotherapy is needed if the mole persists or has spread but is considered low risk.
 Chemotherapy may consist of only one drug (methotrexate or dactinomycin).
 If this treatment is ineffective, a combination of chemotherapy drugs (such as etoposide, methotrexate, dactinomycin, cyclophosphamide, and vincristine) may be used, or hysterectomy may be done.

 If the mole has spread widely and is considered high risk, several chemotherapy drugs (usually etoposide, methotrexate, dactinomycin, cyclophosphamide, and vincristine) are used.

 Women who have had a hydatidiform mole removed are advised not to become pregnant for 6 months.
-Oral contraceptives Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings or barrier contraceptives) Applied to the skin (patch) Implanted under the skin read more are frequently recommended, but other effective contraceptive methods can be used.
+Oral contraceptives Oral Contraceptives Contraceptive hormones can be Taken by mouth (oral contraceptives) Inserted into the vagina (vaginal rings) Applied to the skin (patch) Implanted under the skin read more are frequently recommended, but other effective contraceptive methods can be used.
 Pregnancy is delayed so that doctors can make sure that treatment was successful.

 If women who have had a hydatidiform mole become pregnant, doctors do ultrasonography early in the pregnancy to determine whether the pregnancy is normal.
 After the baby is delivered, doctors usually send the placenta to a laboratory to be checked for abnormalities.